damieh1/ISCA_Instagram_Project/TAXONOMY.md

 - **Media type (single):** photo, poster, meme, screenshot, infographic.
 - **Source platform (single):** Instagram, Facebook, X, Telegram, other.

-If you want these, I can extend the XML and taxonomy with controlled vocabularies.
+*to discuss: If you want these, I can extend the XML and taxonomy with controlled vocabularies.*

 ---